-There is no doubt that calisthenics training is a very effective and efficient way to get stronger, lose fat and build muscle.
+There is no doubt that calisthenics training is a very effective and efficient way to get stronger, build muscle.

 Nonetheless, no method is perfect and the same rule applies to calisthenics training.

-I hope with this article you’ve got a fairly good idea of the benefits of calisthenics training and where it stands in accordance to your goals.
+I hope with this article you’ve got a fairly good idea of the benefits of calisthenics training and where it stands in accordance with your goals.